Tarka-Sangraha: Annambhatta, author of Tarka-Sangraha

 Practically only very little is known about Annambhatta the author of Tarka-Sangraha.
 From the scanty references to other works and writers contained in his works, it has been estimated that Annambhatta must be a comparatively modern author and he must have flourished during the seventeenth century CE.
 His father was Tirumala Ācārya from Advaitavidyācārya Rāghava Somyāji's family.
 Tirumala was Tailanga Brahmin of North Arcot District of erstwhile state of Andhra Pradesh who had settled down in Benares.
 He was a Rigvedi Smarta Brahmana well versed in Vedanta philosophy.

-Annambhatta's native village was Garikapāḍu.
+Annambhatta's native village was Garikapāda.
 Annambhatta was a learned man in several areas of traditional scholarship, namely, Nyaya, Vyakarana, Vedanta and Purva-Mimamsa.
 He studied grammar with Śeṣa Vīreśvara while in Varanasi.
 He learned about Advaita Vedanta from Brahmendra Sārasvatī and Mimamsa from Viśvanātha.

 Though not as well known as Tarka-Sangraha, many of Annambhatta's works on other disciplines have survived.
 Besides, Tarka-Sangraha and its Commentary Dipika, the following works have been attributed to Annambhatta: